-MaP: Major ports monthly or quarterly send in the Port Call data in a standardised format or in non harmonised data files.
-In the latter case Statistics Denmark transform the data to standard format.
+MaP: Major ports monthly or quarterly send in the Port Call data in a standardised format.
 Cruise passengers are reported too.

 MiP: Minor ports fill in an annual paper questionnaire about throughput of goods, vessel traffic and cruise passengers.

 Data relating to ferries and other passenger vessels are obtained from the ferry lines etc.